Mariasela Álvarez

-Mariasela Álvarez Lebrón (born January 31, 1960 in Santo Domingo) is a Dominican architect, TV Host and beauty queen who was crowned Miss World 1982.
+Mariasela Álvarez Lebrón (born January 31, 1960 in Santo Domingo) is a Dominican architect, TV host and beauty queen who was crowned Miss World 1982.
 She became the first Dominican woman to win an international beauty title. Álvarez achieved much popularity in her native country, due to her long career on television, which included a successful eight-year run with her award-winning show Esta Noche Mariasela.
 She is also an accomplished architect who has designed important buildings in the Dominican Republic.

 Career

-The native of Santo Domingo, the Dominican capital, was crowned the 32nd Miss World, on November 18, 1982 at the Royal Albert Hall, London.
+The native of Santo Domingo, the Dominican capital, was crowned the 32nd Miss World, on November 18, 1982, at the Royal Albert Hall, London.

 At the end of her term as Miss World, she returned to her country and finished her studies of architecture at the Universidad Autonoma de Santo Domingo (UASD). Álvarez has designed many buildings in her home country, including one of Santo Domingo's landmarks, the Torre Cristal, where the telephone company Codetel has one of its commercial branches.

-In 1991, she engaged in the television business and hosted her own weekly talk show Con los Ojos Abiertos (lit.
+In 1991, she engaged in the television business and hosted her weekly talk show Con los Ojos Abiertos (lit.
 "With Open Eyes"), which she co-hosted at the beginning with Milagros Germán Olalla, Miss Dominican Republic 1980.